f1337/f1337.github.io/cv/index.md

 *October 2014 - March 2016*

 - Principal architect for an in-house, rapid-development platform for Oracle Commerce, which reduced the developer hours required for implementations by 50%.
-- Used linux containers (Docker) to isolate and scale each service in the Oracle Commerce application stack, both on bare metal and cloud servers.
+- Used Docker to isolate and scale each service in the Oracle Commerce stack, on bare metal and cloud servers.
 - Automated development-environment management using Vagrant, Chef, Puppet and Docker; resulting in a reduction in initial developer ramp-up time per-project by 90%.
-- Developed elastic-scaling solutions for Oracle Commerce using docker-swarm.
-- Created tools to automate repetitive development and deployment tasks.
-- Automated UI integration with server-side JSP code using grunt, assemble.io and Handlebars.
-- Introduced agile project management, pair-programming, code-review, test-driven-development, continuous-integration and continuous-delivery processes using JIRA, Screenhero, Bitbucket pull-requests, RSpec/Groovy/Jasmine and Jenkins.
+- Introduced pair-programming, code-review, test-driven-development, and continuous-integration processes.

 [![BOLT](http://resume.f1337.us/portfolio/BOLT.png "BOLT")](http://resume.f1337.us/portfolio/BOLT.pdf)